 Working as a physical therapist, Jane saw firsthand how parents of children with special needs juggled doctor’s appointments, physical therapy, and speech therapy all the while attempting to keep a job, clean house, and put dinner on the table every night.
 Responding with compassion, she sought a solution.
 With the help of two colleagues, Care Rehab, a start-up company that brought health care services to children with special needs in their homes and eventually into schools and school systems, was born in 1984.
 Jane’s high level of care, customer service, and business savvy turned what was essentially a basement startup into a large-scale operation with national reach.
 Eventually, Care Rehab, now Care Resources, grew to become one of the nation’s premier rehabilitation companies.

-Jane’s accomplishments are well known in the Baltimore community: she has received the highest award in Maryland for Physical Therapy; the Kendall Award.
+Jane’s accomplishments are well known in the Baltimore community: she received the highest award in Maryland for Physical Therapy; the Kendall Award.
 She was the first and only female member for the first 10 years of the Maryland Chapter of the National CEO organization.
 And this year, the University of Maryland School of Medicine established a full-time tenure-track faculty position in her honor: The Jane Kroh Satterfield Professorship in Physical Therapy and Rehabilitation Science.